PHL Discovery

 8. On the subsequent page select the Alerts frequency (Daily, Weekly, Monthly)

-2. Citation Alerts (be alerted when an article of interest is cited)
+Set up alert for when an article of interest is newly cited

 1. Go to Google Scholar